 ENVIRONMENTAL IMPACT

-The products are made using earth soil and natural materials, which requires little energy to extract and has minimal impact on the environment.
-Thanks to the use of a modern electric kiln relatively less energy are used, and breakage is minimised creating a more energy effective ceramic firing process.
+The products are made using earth soil and natural materials, which require little energy to extract and has minimal impact on the environment.
+Thanks to the use of a modern electric kiln relatively less energy are used, and breakage is minimized creating a more energy-effective ceramic firing process.
 Regardless, creating stoneware does require substantial use of energy, but in return, the stoneware can last for centuries and is free from toxins affecting the environment or our health.
 Since stoneware is earth soil and minerals turned into stone it can safely be crumpled back into sand and be recycled.

 UN Sustainable Development Goal

-By using natural materials to create stoneware and the production process requiring extremely fewer amounts of energy, this project contributes to Goal 12; "ensure sustainable consumption and production patterns"
+By using natural materials to create stoneware and the production process requiring extremely less amounts of energy, this project contributes to Goal 12; "ensure sustainable consumption and production patterns"

 SOCIAL IMPACT